DeanWard/janus-mcp/README.md

   "mcpServers": {
     "janus": {
       "command": "npx",
-      "args": ["janus-mcp"]
+      "args": ["janus-mcp"],
+      "env": {
+        "JANUS_OUTPUT_FORMAT": "compact"
       }
     }
   }
+}
 ```

+The `JANUS_OUTPUT_FORMAT` environment variable sets the default output format for new sessions.
+Available formats are `compact` (default), `structured`, `markdown`, and `json`.

 ## How It Works

 Janus MCP creates sessions from OpenAPI specification files (JSON or YAML) or URLs and provides your AI with tools to explore them systematically.
-Each session maintains the API context, allowing for efficient querying without repeatedly parsing large specification files.
+Each session maintains the API context and output format preference, allowing for efficient querying without repeatedly parsing large specification files.
+Your AI can choose from multiple output formats optimized for different use cases and token efficiency.

 Your AI assistant can initialize a session with any OpenAPI specification and then:

 - List all available endpoints with filtering by tags, HTTP methods, or other criteria
 - Get detailed information about specific endpoints including parameters, request schemas, and response formats
 - Explore reusable components like data models, security schemes, and error schemas
 - Navigate complex APIs with dozens or hundreds of endpoints organized by functional areas
 - Understand relationships between endpoints, data models, and business workflows
+- Switch between output formats during the session to optimize for readability or token efficiency

 ## Example Workflow